Chiagozielam/dummy-contact-filter/README.md

 # dummy-contact-filter
-Automatically filters list of names according to the user input b the search box
+Automatically filters list of names according to the user input in the search box